thiagogbarbosa/thiagogbarbosa/README.md

 - 👯 I’m looking to collaborate on open source projects.
 - 💼 I’m looking for intership or entry-level opportunities
 - 📫 How to reach me: www.linkedin.com/in/thiagogbarbosa
-- Coming soon project: (Go authentication with JWT, Gin and MongoDB)
+- New projects coming soon